Monday, November 30, 2015

 Thursday, November 19, 2015

-SOCIAL CLASSES WHOSE INTERESTS DIVERGE
+SOCIAL CLASSES WHOSE GOALS DIVERGE

-A painting the new government commissioned shows the humble and the middle class united:
+A painting the new government commissioned shows the humble and the middle class united: That lasted for about six months.

-For students, journalists and intellectuals it meant universal male suffrage, a free press and legal but not social equality.
+• Students, journalists and intellectuals it meant universal male suffrage, a free press and legal but not social equality.
 Their models were figures of Antiquity, whose societies were based on slavery.
 Many assumed that the poor must work so that an elite (that is, themselves) could create.

 -- Writers against the Commune by Paul Lidsky, 1999

-For "the people," who were usually shopkeepers, artisans and employees* it simply meant a society that was more just
+• "The people," who were usually shopkeepers, artisans and employees* it simply meant a society that was more justTheir models were egalitarian jacobins of the French Revolution, who might be their grandparents.

 # # #